 The origin of multi-brain BCIs can be found in hyperscanning, a technique to measure and analyse the brain activity of two or more people while they participate in a common activity, e.g., playing cards (Astolfi et al. 2010).
 The first EEG hyperscanning results date from 1965 (Babiloni and Astolfi 2014).
 Hyperscanning allowed researchers to discover that collaborative and competitive tasks have different effects on the connections in the brains of participants performing behavioural experiments.
 For a review on hyperscanning, the reader could refer to Babiloni and Astolfi (2014).

 The hyperscanning technique was primarily conceived as a way of measuring, at a neurological level, the effects of social interaction.
 The idea of monitoring multiple people was later used in what can be considered as passive multi-mind BCIs.
 Examples of this can be found in the work of Hasson et al. (2004) and Hasson et al. (2008), in which the authors assessed the effects of feature films on brain activity during free movie watching.
 The main result of their work was to show that aspects such as movie content, editing and directing style have a direct impact on the level of control over the viewer’s brain activity.
 Later studies used passive multi-mind BCIs to show the high level of inter-subject correlation during natural vision (Bridwell et al. 2015).
-This discovery makes it possible to study the brain’s naive responses to stimuli by averaging signals across multiple users, hence increasing the low signal-to-noise ratio that is typical in EEG-based BCIs.
+This discovery made it possible to study the brain’s naive responses to stimuli by averaging signals across multiple users, hence increasing the low signal-to-noise ratio that is typical in EEG-based BCIs.
 Moreover, the high time resolution provided by EEG systems allows researchers to use this technique also for active multi-brain BCIs, for example, in those based on ERPs, which traditionally rely on multiple repetitions of a stimulus in single-user interfaces (Jiang et al. 2015; Matran-Fernandez and Poli 2015; Kapeller et al. 2014; Korczowski, Congedo and Jutten 2015).

 Multi-user BCIs started being developed in the 2000s using mainly a competitive form.
 Ilstedt Hjelm and Browall (2000) conceived a multi-mind BCI as a neurofeedback tool to help people learn how to relax through gamification.
-Babiloni et al. (2007) also employed the competitive approach in a game with the aim of improving user training times in modulating alpha and mu rhythms.
+Babiloni et al. (2007) also employed the competitive approach in a game with the aim of shortening user training times in modulating alpha and mu rhythms.
 They were also the first ones to include disabled participants in their study, showing that multi-mind BCIs can also be useful to the disabled community (e.g., for user training).
-During the following years, the focus was placed mostly on collaborative BCIs, specially for augmenting human capabilities.
+During the following years, the focus was placed mostly on collaborative BCIs, especially for augmenting human capabilities.
 Research in the 2010s was devoted to studying different ways of merging evidence from multiple people, identifying an optimal group size and, as in the case of single-user BCIs, reducing the number of electrodes whilst maintaining good levels of performance.
 Hence, most of the recent research followed an offline approach, in which no interaction from the users was considered.

 16.2.2 Implementing a collective brain